Manasa0804/AWS_FileUploader_and_NewsSummarizer/Challenge_2_AWS_NewsSummarizer/README.md

     - python lambda_function.py

-10.Final Result:A fully functional serverless news summarizer that extracts and summarizes online articles using AWS Lambda and Hugging Face NLP.
+10. Final Result:A fully functional serverless news summarizer that extracts and summarizes online articles using AWS Lambda and Hugging Face NLP.

 ---